 Today, there are several relics from Second World War of this type in the Berlin area, some of them can be visited.
 The most widely known are the two SSZs located next to the U-Bhf Gesundbrunnen to point the office of the highly recommended association and subterranean world tours “Berliner Unterwelten” (Brunnenstraße 108, Berlin-Humboldthain).
 These shelters came from Frohnau in 2003 and are of an unknown type, probably built by Engel & Leonhardt Betonwerk.
 Another one at the city is the one displayed at the Deutsches Technikmuseum in Kreuzberg (of Westermann & Co Betonwerk design) at their Luftfahrt stage next to an RAF Lancaster wreck and some bombs.

-[This SSZ was found at Mahlsdorfer Str. in Berlin-Köpenick district.]
+[This SSZ was found at Mahlsdorfer Str. in Berlin-Köpenick district in 2015.]

 [At left the BWS exhibit at the Museum im Alten Wasserwerk in Köpenick; right photo shows one of the remaining bunkers at Hahneberg in Spandau.]